 Key Fields and Search in Import Scenarios

 In the mapping of an import scenario, you have to map the key fields first, mapping the target key fields in the system to the source key fields.
 (Key fields are the fields whose values uniquely identify a particular record and are used to find the record within the database.)
 The system uses the following keys: Customer ID for customers on the Customers (AR303000) form, and Type and Reference Nbr. for documents on multiple forms, such as the Invoices and Memos (AR301000) form.
-The order of key fields is important for mapping, so you should follow the order of key fields as they are displayed on MYOB Advanced forms.
+The order of key fields is important for mapping, so you should follow the order of key fields as they are displayed on MYOB Acumatica forms.
 In particular, for documents, you have to assign first the Type field and then the Reference Nbr. field.

 Auto-Numbering of Records